Returning to Shannon's Original Meaning: conclusions

 \section{conclusions}

-Shannon's theory is about ergodic channels.
-Verd$\acute{\textrm{u}}$ and Han's work tried to extend Shannon's theory to more general cases.
-But, unlike the paradigm change from Newton's mechanics to theory of relativity, where Einstein's theory has the same application range as but gives much better prediction at high velocity scenarios, Verd$\acute{\textrm{u}}$ and Han added something that Shannon refused to define.
-Shannon's work made people believe that reliable communication is possible, while Verd$\acute{\textrm{u}}$ and Han retro-progressed back to the era before Shannon by adding in popular textbooks that "The capacity of a slow fading channel in the strict Shannon sense is zero".
-Even worse, the capacity theory of fading channels was teared apart into two incompatible ones as ergodic capacity and outage capacity.
-It's time to correct this error and return to Shannon's original sense in the definition of channel capacity.
+Shannon's theory reveals that $I(X;Y)$ is a reachable rate with vanishing bit error rate, and the law of large number based on ergodicity plays a critical role.
+Authors of [4] try to extend Shannon's theory to non-ergodic channels, but it is just a wrong understanding of Shannon's theory and the concept of ergodicity.
+Shannon's work makes people believe that reliable communication is possible, while [4] retro-progresses back to the era before Shannon by implying "the capacity of a slow fading channel in the strict Shannon sense is zero", which has been misleading researchers and students.
+It's time to correct this widely-spread and long-lasting error and return to Shannon's original meaning as a foundation stone based on which to further develop Shannon's theory.

-\begin{IEEEbiography}[{ }]{Xuezhi Yang}(SM'12) was born in 1970, Shandong China.
-He received the B.E. and Ph.D. degrees in 1993 and 1998 from Tsinghua University Beijing, China.
-In 1998 he was a Postdoctoral Research Fellow with Peking University, Beijing, China.
-He was with Huawei Technologies Co., Ltd., China from 2000 to 2012, as a researcher in wireless communications.
-He is now a freelance researcher on wireless communications.
-He has drafted 50+ patents with 40+ of them granted in China, United States and Europe.
-He is the inventor of several key technologies of 3G and 4G, including soft frequency reuse, scalable OFDM, random beamforming and frequency domain multi-user detector.
-He is the author of the book \emph{Principles of Communications}, Publishing House of Electronics Industry, Beijing.
-He is an IEEE senior member.
-His present interests are in information theory, ICIC, FEC and MIMO. \end{IEEEbiography}